Download progression document

 The higher you stack blocks, the higher the centre of gravity becomes.
 A 4 block tower will have its centre of gravity at 2 blocks, a 10 story tower will have its centre of gravity at 5 blocks.
 The higher the centre of gravity, the easier it is to tip it so that it is no longer directly above the base and it will tip.

-When we add new parts to our structures, we are changing the position of the centre of gravity of our structure.
-If we choose to put a heavy object at the top of a structure, the centre of gravity is higher up.
-This makes it easier for the structure to tip because that the centre of gravity is no longer above its base, and the structure falls down.
+When we add different parts to our structures, we are changing the position of the centre of gravity of our structure.
+If we choose to put a heavy object at the top of a tower of blocks, the centre of gravity is higher up.
+This makes it easier for the tower to tip because that the centre of gravity is no longer above its base, and the tower falls down.
 If we place heavier objects lower down on our structures and lighter objects towards the top, the centre of gravity is lower and the structure is less likely to topple.